whiskerz007/ubnt_get_wireguard/README.md

 # Download and install WireGuard on Ubiquiti edge devices

-***Warning:*** _This script attempts to preserve your running configuration, however you should have a backup your configuration before running this script._
+***Warning:*** _This script attempts to preserve your running configuration, however you should have a backup of your configuration before running this script._

 This script will reference [Lochnair/vyatta-wireguard](https://github.com/Lochnair/vyatta-wireguard) repo for WireGuard releases.
 It will download, install, and setup the package to install post firmware upgrade.
 Rebooting the device is **not** required after running this script as long as the script did not generate any errors.
 Grab the script by running the following commands from the web CLI or SSH.